 Ultimately, my goal is to help English learners achieve their goals!
 Basically, your goals are my goals.

 This site is a labor of love (aka: a lot of work for no money).
-I love my job, I love writing, and I love helping people reach their goals in learning English.
-While I plan to write a book and perhaps incorporate services or other products to help cover costs associated with running a website, for now I do not provide any paid services or products.
-It’s all free for you!
+I love my job, I love writing, and I love helping people reach their goals.

 Connect with Me: Join My Mailing List

-I create additional free content exclusively for my mailing list, and I’d love for you to be a part of that!
+I occasionally create additional free content exclusively for my mailing list, and I’d love for you to be a part of that!
+I also try to notify you when I post new material on this site.

 That’s all for now!
 See you on Twitter and hopefully on my mailing list!